Asana Reviews& Product Details

 How can people use Asana?

 Asana is primarily aimed at teams but is also effective for individuals.
 The main benefit of using Asana is that it lets you create workflows that work for individuals and teams.
 So, suppose you are a team member working remotely.
 In that case, you can use Asana to manage your work and get clarity and understanding of different tasks associated with the project while collaborating with the best minds in your organization.
-To get started, you need to do Asana, log in and create a project and invite
+To get started, you need to do Asana, log in and create a project, and invite team members.

 For team leaders and managers, Asana allows them to manage their projects effectively, tracking their progress and identifying the blockers while collaborating.
 Moreover, Asana is also a great pick for organizing project information.